Skip to main content

 If you choose to pay from a bank account, your payment will be processed via an ACH transaction within several days.
 Overall, the ACH billing process should take around 8-10 business days.
 If you choose to pay with a credit card, your payment will be processed on the due date automatically with your credit card provider.

 Instead, you may see a variation of WFMSTRIPE1 for invoice payments and SSBTrustOps for contribution withdrawals on your credit card or banking statements.
-Rest assured, these transactions are related to billing for your Guideline 401(k) plan.
+Rest assured, these transactions are related to billing for your Gusto 401(k) plan.

 Monthly plan fees